npier97/Components-Library/README.md

 # Component Library

-Welcome to the Component Library, a collection of reusable UI components built with React, TypeScript, and TailwindCSS.
+Welcome to my Component Library, a collection of reusable UI components built with React, TypeScript, and TailwindCSS.
 This library is designed to enhance development efficiency, maintain design consistency, and improve the overall user experience.

 # Versioning (TBD)

-Major (1.0.0 → 2.0.0): Breaking changes.
+- Major (1.0.0 → 2.0.0): Breaking changes.
-Minor (1.0.0 → 1.1.0): New features, but backward compatible.
+- Minor (1.0.0 → 1.1.0): New features, but backward compatible.
-Patch (1.0.0 → 1.0.1): Bug fixes.
+- Patch (1.0.0 → 1.0.1): Bug fixes.

 ## Commands: